MihaKon/oop-put-course/lesson-00/README.md

 <h3>Task 2 - Make, a 'git push' from CMD.</h3>

 After installation, I created folder and cloned oop-put-course repo into it.
 After that, I created NewFile.txt which I added, commited and pushed from my cmd.

+<h3>Task 3 - Create new branch.</h3>
+*Created new branch named NewBrnach.
+*Created new file Index.html and made changes to the NewFile.txt *Pushed changes
+*Merged branch to master (main)